WildernessLabs/Documentation/Hardware/Circuits/Primer/Part1/index.md

 Now imagine that those marbles are electrons; the **effect** of adding an electron is near instantaneous, or as fast as anything can actually travel; the speed of light.
 In a conductive material, electricity works the exact same way, even if it's a very long wire.
 So the data that's encoded in the patterns of electrons on a wire when a phone call is made around the world, may actually only travel a short distance, but on the other end, the effect is the exact same as if those electrons traveled the whole way.

+## Electrical Magnetism

+[as discussed earlier, electrons are bound to the nucleus of atoms via the electromagnetic force]

+[current flowing through a wire creates a magnetic field]

+[charges can act on each other at a distance.

+[magnetic field can _induce_ a current in a wire without touching it]

+[we'll see later that this is important for a lot of stuff]

 [Next (Part 2)  >>](../Part2/)